Phylliade/ikpy/README.md

 The library can work with both versions of Python (2.7 and 3.x).
 It requires numpy and scipy.

-Sympy is not mandatory, but highly recommended, for fast hybrid computations, that's why it is installed by default.
+Sympy is but highly recommended, for fast hybrid computations, that's why it is installed by default.

 Matplotlib is optional : it is used to plot (in 3D) your models.

 # Contributing
-IKPy is designed to be easily customisable : you can add your own IK methods or FK representations.
+IKPy is designed to be easily customisable : you can add your own IK methods or robot representations (such as DH-Parameters) using a dedicated [developper API](https://github.com/Phylliade/ikpy/wiki/Contributing).

-Contributations are welcome : if you have an awesome patented (but also open-source!)
+Contributions are welcome : if you have an awesome patented (but also open-source!)
 IK method, don't hesitate to propose for adding in the lib!